llvm/llvm-project/llvm/docs/GitHub.rst

 ::

-  # Switch to the forked repo and create a new branch
+  # Switch to the forked repo
   cd llvm-project

+  # Add upstream as a remote
+  git remote add upstream https://github.com/llvm/llvm-project.git

+  # Create a new branch
   git switch -c my_change

   # Create your changes